 • Who is going to pay for it?

-Reviewing the questions will enable you to seek further information before you make the decision to apply.
+Reviewing these questions will enable you to seek further information before you make the decision to apply.
 Meeting with your manager or a colleague who can advise you further is a useful next step.

 Funding may be challenging, but there are options: